andydhpkp/readme-generator/demo/README.md

   To run this application, please do the following installation:

   `
   npm i
   `

   ## Usage

-  node index.js
+  `
+  no usage for this application because it is a demo
+  `

   ## License

-This application is covered under the MIT license.
+This application is covered under the Apache 2.0 license.

   ## Contributing